adel-hadadi/gotisan/README.md

 }
 ```
-but if you want a customer handler structure just go in `.gotisan/templates/handler.tmp` and customize to what you want.
+but if you want a custom handler structure just go in `.gotisan/templates/handler.tmp` and customize to what you want.

 by passing `-r` or `--restful` to `make:handler` command, package will create a restful handler with CRUD methods.